• Skip to primary navigation

 The Political Theory Review

-A Political Theory Review interview with Catherine Zuckert, Nancy Reeves Dreux Professor of Political Science at the University of Notre Dame, about her new book, Machiavelli’s Politics (University of Chicago Press, April 2017).
+A Political Theory Review interview with Vickie Sullivan, Cornelia M. Jackson Professor of Political Science at Tufts University, about her recent book, Montesquieu and the Despotic Ideas of Europe (University of Chicago Press, 2017).
 Hear more interviews from The Political Theory Review.

 • « Go to Previous Page